bocharsky-bw/FileNamingResolver/README.md

 # FileNamingResolver

-A lightweight library to resolve files or directories naming using various strategies.
+A lightweight library which helps to resolve a file/directory naming of uploaded files using various naming strategies.

 > This library solves only naming things and do *nothing* with any files or directories directly.
 If you are looking for some filesystem abstraction